Skip to Main Content

 "The law on online communication is not explicit on harassment" – Bill Ndyamuhaki, Cybercrime Investigator at the Uganda Police Force.

-This publication is available in the following languages
+This publication is available in additional languages

 German